 Ms. Manara obtained the degree in Architecture cum laude from the Politecnico di Torino, with a postuniversity degree in Participatory Urban Design from the Piedmont Region; since 2003 she has been enrolled with the Architects Register.
 In 2018 she obtained the post-university degree "InTheBoardroom 4.0" promoted and managed by Valore D in collaboration with primary partners such as Egon Zehnder, General Electric, Linklaters and London Stock Exchange Group on governance, legal, compliance and leadership issues, digital transformation and industry 4.0 to master one's own expertise as Board Members.

 MARCELLO SALA

-DIRECTOR Non-executive - Non-Independent - In office since May 2023 Belonging list: majority (Ministry of Economy and Finance) Committees: Control and Risks Sustainability and Innovation
+Non-executive - Non-Independent - In office since May 2023

+- Control and Risks - Sustainability and Innovation

 Born in Monza on 6 June 1968.
 He was appointed Director of Leonardo by the Shareholders' Meeting of 9 May 2023.